jvc56/MineGCG/README.md

 This error appears when the GCG file is incomplete.

 <br/><br/>The errors above are relatively common and well-tested.
 If you encounter any of these errors, it probably means that the GCG file of the game is somehow malformed or tagged incorrectly.
 To correct these errors, update the game on <a href='https://cross-tables.com'>cross-tables.com</a> and then message me so I can delete the outdated game that is cached in the database.<br/><br/>

-Currently, the only warning is for notes that start before moves.
-If you see this warning no action is needed.
-More warnings might be added in the future.<br/><br/>

 Any other errors or warnings that appear are rare and likely due to a bug.
 If you see an error or warning that was not described above, please message me.